 Low |

-Despite these challenges, Epic Games is pushing forward:
+Despite these obstacles, Epic Games is pressing ahead:

-Sweeney emphasized that the DMA provides a blueprint for competition, but global enforcement lags.
-Support from companies like Spotify, Match Group, and media outlets such as The New York Times bolsters Epic’s efforts to challenge Apple’s dominance.
+Sweeney emphasised that the DMA provides a blueprint for competition, but global enforcement remains slow.
+Support from companies such as Spotify, Match Group, and media outlets including The New York Times bolsters Epic’s efforts to challenge Apple’s dominance.

 >>> Skich Launches Gamers-First iOS Store in EU Post-DMA